Have you heard of umami?

 Writing can flow softly like the ripples in a lake dappled with sunshine, or writing can speed ahead like the rapids in a river, roaring, rolling, splashing, foaming, crushing, and thundering breathlessly, seemingly for ever without pause.

-Punctuation, sentence length, and sound or word repetition all contribute to the rhythm in writing.
+Punctuation, a variation in sentence length, and sound or word repetition all contribute to the rhythm in writing.
 For instance, this paragraph in Chandler’s The Long Goodbye describes a sluggish, lazy morning with long sentences:

 It was the kind of morning that seems to go on for ever.
 I was flat and tired and dull and the passing minutes seemed to fall into a void, with a soft whirring sound, like spent rockets.
 Birds chirped in the shrubbery outside and the cars went up and down Laurel Canyon Boulevard endlessly.
 Usually I wouldn’t even hear them.
 But I was brooding and irritable and mean and over-sensitive.
 I decided to kill the hangover.